-Opposes this bill as a convoluted, confusing, and biased prescription for reporting greenhouse gas emissions by retail energy suppliers in California.
+Opposes Assembly Bill 1110 as a convoluted, confusing, and biased prescription for reporting greenhouse gas emissions by retail energy suppliers in California.

-Opposes the proposal adopted by the California Public Utilities Commission which allows San Diego Gas & Electric to do an end-run around California's Community Choice law by setting up a separate division to market against Community Choice energy initiatives.
+Opposes a proposal adopted by the California Public Utilities Commission which allows San Diego Gas & Electric to circumvent California's Community Choice law by setting up a separate division to market against Community Choice initiatives.

-Calls for sunsetting the Power Charge Indifference Adjustment--an ongoing charge to Community Choice customers imposed by the monopoly utilities to recover the costs of energy that these utilities procured for customers who have departed to Community Choice energy programs.
+Calls for sunsetting the Power Charge Indifference Adjustment (PCIA)--an ongoing charge to Community Choice customers imposed by the monopoly utilities to recover the costs of energy that these utilities procured for customers who have departed to Community Choice programs.

 Membership in the Alliance is open to individuals and/or their affiliated organizations that are committed to the Alliance Mission and Organizational Practice.
 This may include local, regional, or statewide Community Choice advocates and organizations, new Community Choice program initiatives, existing Community Choice programs, consultants, unions, local government staff/officials, and others.